EdwinBetanc0urt/adempiere-customizations/README.md

 ## Repository secrets

 ### General
-- `DEPLOY_PUBLISH_GROUP`: Sets the group to publish, it is not mandatory, its default value is `io.github.adempiere`.
+- `DEPLOY_PUBLISH_GROUP`: Sets the group to publish, it is mandatory, its default value is `io.github.adempiere`.
+See https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html for more information.

 ### To publish in GitHub packages